-A copy of the eBook with $20 donated to Protect the Wolves, a Native American 501c3 dedicated to protecting North American wildlife. (https://protectthewolves.com/)
+A copy of the eBooks with $20 donated to Protect the Wolves, a Native American 501c3 dedicated to protecting North American wildlife. (https://protectthewolves.com/)

 Werewolves may be able to speak out for themselves, but most wolves in our world can't.
 Nigel would go for this option because he comes to realize how important it is to watch out for the folk that the quick observer wrongly sees as evil or useless animals.

-A print copy with $20 donated to Protect the Wolves, that Native American 501c3 dedicated to protecting North American wildlife. (https://protectthewolves.com/)
+A print copy with the eBooks and $20 donated to Protect the Wolves, that Native American 501c3 dedicated to protecting North American wildlife. (http://protectthewolves.com/)